 When I arrived last August, my intention was to be useful and effective.
-I played a comparison game with myself during the first visa, out-competing the younger Boys & Girls Club Intern as the quarter-century-old version of myself at Wi’am.
+I played a comparison game with a past-version myself during the first visa; I tried to out-compete the slightly younger Boys & Girls Club Intern iteration of my self, as the quarter-century-old version at Wi’am.
 As the Autumn progressed I had less and less energy to devote to task-oriented goals.
 After a while, my mission became more about being faithful than about what I did.

 He is the same guy who almost ran over my leg the day before.
 I was halfway into the back-seat of the car with a bag of falafel when the car started to roll over my foot.
 “ABU TAREK*!
 STENA SHWAY!”
 I yelled.
 He stopped.
 Later, we showed the tire marks on my leg to everyone at the office so they all could tease him about almost crippling his intern.
 The conversation took place mostly in Arabic and I understood the important parts, especially when Adnan slowed down and repeated for me.
 Somewhere in that exchange, I stated aloud that I could get deeper into these conversations if I only had more time in this culture.

 “Stay!” said Zoughbi, “Stay another year-and-half; ask them and tell them to talk to me!”

 Later in the morning, Adnan returned with his little son George and we had a grand time waving hello and getting him to repeat words.